Sam-Max/rcmltb/README.md

-mirror - or /m Mirror to selected cloud unzipmirror - or /uzm Mirror and extract to cloud zipmirror - or /zm Mirror and zip to cloud multizipmirror - or /mzm Mirror and zip multiple files to cloud mirrorbatch - or /mb Mirror Telegram files and links in batch to cloud mirrorselect - or /ms Select cloud/folder for mirror leech - or /l Leech from cloud/link to Telegram unzipleech - or /uzl Leech and extract to Telegram zipleech - or /zl Leech and zip to Telegram multizipleech - or /mzl Leech and zip multiple files to Telegram leechbatch - or /lb Leech Telegram files/links in batch to Telegram ytdl - or /y Mirror ytdlp supported link ytdlzip - or /yz Mirror and zip ytdlp supported link
+mirror - or /m Mirror to selected cloud unzipmirror - or /uzm Mirror and extract to cloud zipmirror - or /zm Mirror and zip to cloud multizipmirror - or /mzm Zip multiple files and mirror to cloud mirrorbatch - or /mb Mirror Telegram files and links in batch to cloud mirrorselect - or /ms Select cloud/folder for mirror leech - or /l Leech from cloud/link to Telegram unzipleech - or /uzl Leech and extract to Telegram zipleech - or /zl Leech and zip to Telegram multizipleech - or /mzl Zip multiple files and leech to Telegram leechbatch - or /lb Leech Telegram files/links in batch to Telegram ytdl - or /y Mirror ytdlp supported link ytdlzip - or /yz Mirror and zip ytdlp supported link